Jamaica Plain

-Jamaica Plain is a neighborhood of 4.4 sqmi in Boston, Massachusetts.
-Settled by Puritans seeking farmland to the south, it was originally part of Roxbury, Massachusetts.
+Jamaica Plain is a neighborhood of 4.4 sqmi in Boston, Massachusetts, United States.
+Settled by Puritans seeking farmland to the south, it was originally part of Roxbury.
 The community seceded from Roxbury during the formation of West Roxbury in 1851 and became part of Boston when West Roxbury was annexed in 1874.
 In the 19th century, Jamaica Plain became one of the first streetcar suburbs in America and home to a significant portion of Boston's Emerald Necklace of parks, designed by Frederick Law Olmsted.

 In 2020, Jamaica Plain had a population of 41,012 according to the United States Census.